josemo7/challenge-sdit/README.md

 `npx codeceptjs init`

 and follow this instructions:

-Do you plan to write tests in TypeScript?
+1.-Do you plan to write tests in TypeScript?
 No

-Where are your tests located?
+2.-Where are your tests located?
 Enter

-What helpers do you want to use?
+3.-What helpers do you want to use?
 Select REST

-Do you want to use JSONResponse helper for assertions on JSON responses?
-Yes Where should logs, screenshots, and reports to be stored?
-ENTER Do you want to enable localization for tests?
-English [REST] Endpoint of API you are going to test: http://localhost:8080 Feature which is being tested (ex: account, login, etc) ENTER feature Filename of a test: Enter
+4.-Do you want to use JSONResponse helper for assertions on JSON responses?
+Yes

+5.-Where should logs, screenshots, and reports to be stored?
+ENTER

+6.-Do you want to enable localization for tests?
+English

+7.-[REST] Endpoint of API you are going to test: http://localhost:8080

+8.-Feature which is being tested (ex: account, login, etc) ENTER feature

+9.-Filename of a test: Enter

 In the terminal run the test using:
 `npx codeceptjs run --steps`

 ## Deliverable

-Bugs founded: function that returns the sum of patches cleaned is not working as expected, when some combinantions of South and West in the instruction string, it adds up non-existent patches
+Bugs founded: Function that returns the sum of "patches cleaned" is not working as expected, when some combinations of South and West in the instruction string, it adds up non-existent patches, we can see that mostly of the content test cases failed

-The testcases its expected data were verified using a manual approach by using POSTMAN and drawn diagrams(images attached), after knowing the correct value, Automation was done
+The testcases used in this approach and its expected output were verified using a manual approach by using POSTMAN and drawing diagrams(images attached), instead of coding the algorithm cause it was not the case, after knowing the correct value, Automation was done

+Future developments:
+-Adding new attributes to the test data
+-Code refactor
+-Integrating other tools such as Gherkin
+-Integrating a test report tool Testomat.io